Google Cloud

 In both cases, the metadata are stored in Google CLoud Storage, only the cloud run / spark job is either running on Dataproc or locally on your computer

 Running on Cloud run is straightforward.
-Please take a look at the DAG template for tables and transforms
+Please take a look at the DAG template for and

 Production Mode with Google Dataproc